po1sigala/live/02-Lesson-Plans/Full-Time/12-Week/05-Day/05-Day-LessonPlan.md

-# 08.5 Full-Time Lesson Plan: Project 2 Presentations
+# 12.5 Full-Time Lesson Plan: Project 3 Presentations

 ## Overview

 In this class, students will present their projects to their peers.

 ## Instructor Notes

 * Congratulate your class!
 This is a major milestone in their journey.

+* Ask your students to think back to the very first day of class when they may have struggled with HTML and CSS.
+Remind them that they have grown from beginners into full-stack developers in a very short amount of time, which is a huge accomplishment.
+Remind students that web development is hard, and that they should celebrate not only their ability to make it all the way to final project week, but also the skills they have acquired.

 * Project presentations are a rare opportunity for students to practice speaking on technical topics in front of an audience of peers.

 * Limit presentations to 10 minutes: 7 or 8 for the presentation itself followed by 2 or 3 minutes for Q & A. This will ensure that every group presents and allow padding for transitions between groups.

 * Prior to class, prepare a list of questions to ask each group to encourage discussion.